mkudija/mkudija.github.io/reading-notes/_md/2017-01-03-The City of God.md

 ---
+aliases:
+  - The City of God
-aliases: [The City of God, City of God]
+  - City of God
+  - Civ Dei
 ---

 # [*City of God*](https://www.penguinrandomhouse.com/books/293752/city-of-god-by-augustine-of-hippo/9780140448948) by [[St. Augustine]]